IttayWeiss/RustyPosets/README.md

 some times quite strongly, the computational complexity of algorithms that compute, create, or manipulate posets.
 The aim of this repository is to provide code to support different representations of finite posets, together with implementations of algorithms for each form of presentation, and functionality to convert between the different forms.

+A related repository is [FinitePosets](https://github.com/jmichel7/FinitePosets.jl), providing some poset functionality for Julia.

+Written in Rust.